Two founder members, John Salmon on the left and Rodney Partridge, showing the Initiative Award for New Horizons at the Rowland Hill Awards in 1997.

 The outcome was the decision to hold an Inaugural Meeting in the Waterfield Room of the Barn Hall on Thursday 25th March 1993 at 2.15 pm., and some 50 letters of invitation were then sent to possible interested collectors.

-Those present then agreed that Rodney Partridge should chair the meetings for a discussion of the proposal to form the club.
-This met with general approval and it was agreed to set up a Committee to establish rules, membership subscriptions and so on.
-Those elected to serve on the Committee were:-
+This met with general approval and it was agreed to set up a Committee and the others elected to serve on the Committee were:-

-Mrs E. Ewer and Messrs R. Partridge, J. Salmon, N. Frost, D. Pegg and P. Sawyer.
+Mrs E. Ewer and Messrs N. Frost, D. Pegg and P. Sawyer.